50+ Employee Satisfaction Survey Questions (2026 Guide)

 Better: Split into two separate questions, one for salary, one for benefits.

-If one team's satisfaction scores are consistently lower than peers, the common variable is often the manager.
-Cross-tabulate satisfaction by manager (while preserving anonymity) to identify where targeted coaching is needed.
+If one team's scores are consistently lower than peers, the common variable is often the manager, not the work.
+Cross-tabulate satisfaction by manager (while preserving anonymity at or above the 5-response threshold) to identify where targeted coaching or intervention is needed.

 How to Distribute Your Satisfaction Survey